FAQs / Friendly Notes

-We have a great gift shop on site selling some of the most unusual, beautiful and varied gifts, stationery, jewellery, fairy and dragon collections, and home accessories you could ever wish to find.
-Whatever your age, there is something for everyone!
+We have a great gift shop on site selling crystals, mystical creatures, incense and beautifully crafted jewellery.
 Please look at our Opening Times page for last entry and closing times.
-You can also buy online right now, by visiting our e-shop.
+You can also buy online, by visiting our e-shop.

 Is there somewhere to eat, have a drink or an ice cream?

-We have our Tree of Life café serving truly delicious homemade food, tasty Cornish Afternoon Tea and cakes to get your taste buds dancing.
+We have our Tree of Life café serving truly delicious homemade food and cakes.
 Tea, coffee and a variety of other hot and colds drinks are also available.
-You can grab & go or sit comfortably at our tables – socially distancing of course!
-In the summer months, we also have an Ice Cream Parlour serving one of the best Cornish ice creams and milshakes!
+You can grab & go or sit comfortably at our tables inside or outdoors.
+In the summer months, we also have an Ice Cream Parlour serving the best Cornish ice creams and milshakes!
 Please look at our Opening Times page for last orders and closing times.
-For the latest Covid-related information, please visit our covid-19 page.

 What do you do with admission fees and contributions?

 We are working hard to protect and conserve the woodland and waterfall for the benefit of current and future generations.
 Your visit and contribution help to cover our costs and you can see our work on Our Conservation Work page for more information.